Ellen Burstyn: 1971–1979: Breakthrough, acclaim and awards success

-Burstyn followed up with a small role in the comedy-drama, Harry and Tonto in 1974.
-Her next major role was in Martin Scorsese's Alice Doesn't Live Here Anymore (1974) where she played a widowed woman, raising a son and yearning to start a new life for herself as a singer.
+Burstyn followed up with a small role in the comedy-drama Harry and Tonto (1974).
+Her next major role was in Martin Scorsese's romantic drama Alice Doesn't Live Here Anymore (1974) where she played a widowed woman, raising a son and yearning to start a new life for herself as a singer.
 She was drawn to the script because of the character's resemblance to her own life.
 Burstyn was also inspired by the works of Betty Friedan and Gloria Steinem, who found that women were searching to "redefine their roles in society".
 Burstyn was offered to direct but turned it down to concentrate on her performance, but selected then-newcomer Scorsese as director and recalled the collaboration as "one of the best experiences I've ever had".
 Vincent Canby of The New York Times wrote, "Burstyn never misses the eccentric beat that distinguishes it—that makes Alice such a hugely appealing character who is both banal and very rare".
-The film earned her an Academy Award for Best Actress.
+Her performance in the film earned her the Academy Award for Best Actress.
 In 1975, she became a graduate of the first group of participants in the American Film Institute Directing Workshop for Women.
 In 1977, she served as a member of the jury at the 27th Berlin International Film Festival.

-Burstyn had supporting roles in Providence (1977) and A Dream of Passion (1978).
-Although these were independent dramas and not widely seen, the latter was nominated for a Golden Globe Award for Best Foreign Film.
+Burstyn played supporting roles in Providence (1977) and A Dream of Passion (1978).
+Although the films were independent dramas and not widely seen, the latter was nominated for the Golden Globe Award for Best Foreign Language Film.
 Also in 1978, Burstyn starred in Same Time, Next Year opposite Alan Alda, a romantic-comedy about two people, married to others, who meet for a romantic tryst once a year for two decades.
 The film is based on a 1975 play of the same title by Bernard Slade.
 Upon its release on November 22, the film garnered mixed reviews, with Janet Maslin of The New York Times stating, "Slade's screenplay isn't often funny, and it's full of momentous events that can't be laughed away", but praises Burstyn for giving the role "warmth and grace".
-Same Time, Next Year was nominated for Academy Awards in Best Cinematography, Best Adapted Screenplay, Best Original Song, and Best Actress for Burstyn.
-At the Golden Globe Awards, she won Best Actress in a Motion Picture, and the film received two other nominations—Best Actor for Alda and Best Original Song.
+Same Time, Next Year received four Academy Award nominations, including a third Best actress nomination for Burstyn.
+At the annual Golden Globe Awards, Burstyn won Best Actress – Motion Picture Comedy or Musical, while the film received two other nominations—Best Actor – Motion Picture Musical or Comedy for Alda and Best Original Song.